 Sompo Holdings operates worldwide and is publicly traded on the Tokyo Stock Exchange.
-The Company is a fully owned member of a sub-group, Sompo International Holdings Ltd. ("SIH"), which operates internationally, including in the United Kingdom, Bermuda, the United States, Switzerland, Mexico, Brazil Singapore and Turkey.
+The Company is a fully owned member of a sub-group, Sompo International Holdings Ltd. ("SIH"), which at 31 December 2020 wrote insurance and reinsurance business through its 22 operating subsidiaries domiciled in and across North America, South America, Europe and Asia.
 Figure A.1.1a below depicts an abridged structure chart of the Company and its position within the Sompo Holdings, Inc. group ("Sompo Group" or "Group").